RCHOL: Randomized Cholesky Factorization for Solving SDD Linear Systems: Sparse matrix reordering and parallel algorithm

-Next, we focus on introducing a parallel algorithm for \cref{a:rchol} based on the nested dissection scheme~\cite{george1973nested}.
-Suppose there exists an underlying mesh for a given sparse matrix, and we split it into two disconnected components separated by a vertex separator.
-Then, we can apply \cref{a:rchol} on the two disconnected pieces in parallel.
-With more than two threads, we can compute the same partitioning recursively on the two independent partitions; see \cref{f:nd} (left) for a pictorially illustration.
+Next, we introduce a parallel algorithm for \cref{a:rchol} based on the nested dissection scheme~\cite{george1973nested}.
+Consider the underlying graph associated with a given sparse matrix.
+If we split it into two disconnected components separated by a vertex separator, then we can apply \cref{a:rchol} on the two disconnected pieces using two threads in parallel.
+When more than two threads are available, we apply the same partitioning recursively on the two independent partitions to obtain more disconnected parts of the graph; see \cref{f:nd} (left) for a pictorial illustration.
 Technically, the above procedure is known as the nested dissection and can be computed algebraically using METIS/ParMETIS~\cite{georgeMetis,karypis1997parmetis}.
-Finally, within each independent region at the leaf level, we employ the AMD ordering.
+Moreover, we employ the AMD ordering within each independent region at the leaf level.
 The pseudocode of our ordering strategy is shown in \cref{a:order}, which can be parallelized in a straightforward way.

 The nested dissection partitioning is naturally associated with a tree structure, where leaf nodes correspond to disconnected regions and the other nodes correspond to separators at different levels; see \cref{f:nd} (right).
 This tree maps to the task graph of a parallel algorithm: every tree node/task stands for applying \cref{a:rchol} to associated rows/columns in the sparse matrix.
 It is obvious that tasks at the same level can execute in parallel.
-Notice a task depends not only on its children but also some of their descendants, and we employ a multi-frontal type approach~\cite{liu1992multifrontal} in our parallel algorithm, where a task receives the Schur complement updates from only its two children and sends necessary updates to its parent.
-In other words, a task communicates only with its children and parent.
-The pseudocode is shown in \cref{a:parallel}, where we traverse the task tree in post order to generate tasks.
+Notice a task depends on not only its children but also some of their descendants.
+We employ a multi-frontal type approach~\cite{liu1992multifrontal} in our parallel algorithm, where a task receives the Schur complement updates from its two children and sends necessary updates to its parent.
+In other words, a task communicates with only its children and parent.
+The pseudocode is shown in \cref{a:parallel}, where we traverse the task tree in post order to generate all tasks.